OlehDutchenko/node-w3c-validator/README.md

 default: `unset`, _all message reported, including warnings & info messages_

+#### `-q, --exit-zero-always`

+Makes the checker exit zero even if errors are reported for any documents

 #### `-f, --format <format>`

 Specifies the output format for reporting the results